adnguyen/Notebooks_and_Protocols/2017_notebook.md

 	* Plan to go out into the field August-September; depends on fruiting time
 	* Collect larvae that has infested fruits (Apple and Hawthorne) around Michigan and Illinois
 5. Complete Science IDP by August 1st.
-6. Shadow Xinwin and Chao
+6. Shadow Qinwin and Chao
+	* Meeting with Qinwin July 18th, 10 AM

 7. Go over data management practices?
 	* Get NIH guidelines?
 	* Go over data and directories?